 Resident.
 An individual who resides in an Assisted Living Residence and who receives housing and Resident Services and, when the context requires or permits, such individual's Legal Representative.
 An individual who resides in an Assisted Living Residence or Special Care Residence for any period of time shall be entitled to all the rights and privileges accorded under 651 CMR 12.00 regardless of the anticipated length of the residency.

+Resident Care Director.
+The individual(s) responsible for ensuring and overseeing the process for coordination of Resident Services, including the preparation and periodic review and revision of each Resident's Service Plan.
+A Resident Care Director may also be known as a Service Coordinator.

 Resident Representative.
 An individual who is authorized by the Resident to help them fully participate in planning services or paying fees.
 The Resident Representative shall not be employed by the Residence, nor affiliated with the Sponsor unless related to the Resident by kinship or marriage.
 The Resident Representative shall not act on behalf of a Resident in circumstances warranting a Legal Representative.
 The Residence shall not treat the Resident Representative as personally liable for payment of Resident fees without having first obtained the Resident Representative's written agreement to act as a guarantor or surety.

 Resident Services.
 Services to assist Residents with Activities of Daily Living (ADL), Instrumental Activities of Daily Living (IADL), Self-administered Medication Management (SAMM), or other similar services, but does not include optional services such as concierge services, recreational or leisure services.
 Resident Services are provided either through physical assistance or staff supervision.